nisha161004/IOT-obstacle-avoidance-robot/README.md

 4. Bluetooth module allows manual override and control via mobile app.

 **Circuit Diagram**
-📷 Refer to the circuit diagram in the `circuit_diagram/` folder.
+ circuit diagram is availble in the `circuit_diagram/` folder.

 **How to Run the Project**
 1. Install **Arduino IDE**